-Fuse marks somewhat of a rebirth of Insomniac Games as a company.
-The developer spent the last decade or so exclusively developing games exclusively for Sony’s PlayStation 2 and 3 consoles, creating landmark franchises such as Ratchet and Clank and Resistance in the process.
-The developer is trying now to reinvent itself with Fuse, a game that will be published by Electronic Arts not only on the PlayStation 3, but on the competing Xbox 360 as well.
-Fuse takes Insomniac into unfamiliar gaming territory by being a third person co-op shooter, a genre the developer has not attempted until now, but the game is already shaping up to be an action filled experience.
+Fuse marks somewhat of a rebirth of Insomniac Games.
+The developer spent the last decade exclusively developing for PlayStation consoles, creating landmark franchises such as Ratchet and Clank and Resistance.
+The developer is trying now to reinvent itself with Fuse, a game to be published by Electronic Arts on the PlayStation 3 and Xbox 360.

-Following a hands-on demonstration of the latest build of the game, PC World caught up with Insomniac Games creative director, Brian Allgeier, to talk about the game.
+We caught up with Insomniac Games creative director, Brian Allgeier, to talk about how the game is shaping up.

 Insomniac Games creative director, Brian Allgeier (BA): It’s still very challenging.
 We always would like to think it gets easier, but when you are developing a new concept and try to come up with something unique, as well ensuring that it is something that people understand, it can be very hard.
 We’ve definitely gone through some growing pains in developing it.
 Originally, the game was Overstrike and we had to do a big shift to change it to Fuse.
 That was more transparent in terms of our development of a new IP than we have with our past games.
 Every game goes through creative growing pains, and there’s a technical aspect to it as well.

-Were any key learnings from Ratchet and Clank and/or Resistance applied on Fuse?
+Were any key learnings from past games applied to Fuse?

 BA: The one key thing has been our weapon development process.
 Back on Ratchet and Clank, we had a very collaborative way in coming up with our weapon ideas.
 That process has remained the same throughout all of our games.
 The sky is the limit, and we can come up with any idea that we want, and our goal is always to make out weapons better than the previous game.
 The same held true with Fuse, but the unique challenge with the game has been creating weapons that are not only satisfying to use individually, but also work together as a team.